To our valued clients,

-The doctors and team at Wyomissing Animal Hospital will continue to provide care to our patients during the COVID-19 pandemic.
-We are implementing new policies to protect the health of our staff and our clients.
+The doctors and team at Wyomissing Animal Hospital will continue to remain open and provide care to our patients during this challenging time.
+For your safety as well as the safety of our staff, we have implemented new policies to protect the health of our staff and our clients.
 As recommended by the CDC, we will limit the number of people entering the hospital to maintain social distancing practices.

 - When you arrive for your appointment, please check in with the team member located at the station set up outside the front door entrance.
 After checking in, a team member will escort your pet into the office.
 After examining your pet, the doctor will give you a call to discuss the treatment plan.
 After medical treatment is provided, your pet will be returned to you by a team member.
 For your convenience, we can collect payment at your vehicle.

 - If you are coughing or unwell, please have someone else bring your pet to the hospital or call us to discuss another plan if that isn’t an option for you.

 - A reminder to bring your cat in a cat carrier and your dog on a leash to allow us to escort your pet inside safely.

 - Exceptions may be made to allow you to enter the hospital in some circumstances.